-Just to name a few!
-You can expect your nurse to be an expert in caring for you, all from the comfort and privacy of your own home.
+Know that your nurse is an expert at caring for you in the comfort and privacy of your home.

 Physical therapy treatment focuses on restoring function and preventing disability following a period of injury or the loss of a body part.
 Your physical therapist will work with you to help you gain greater mobility, muscle strength and performance, joint motion and balance.
-They can provide training on mobility devices if needed, such as crutches, canes, walkers, wheelchairs and artificial limbs or braces.
+He or she can provide training on mobility devices if needed, including crutches, canes, walkers, wheelchairs and artificial limbs or braces.

-Occupational therapists can provide you and your family with the tools necessary to optimize your home environment relative to your individual abilities in order for you to participate fully in daily life activities.
-We have found that often simple activity or home modifications can be a key factor in enabling individuals to “age in place,” or live in the home of choice.
+Occupational therapists provide you and your family with the tools necessary to optimize your home environment relative to your individual abilities so you can participate fully in daily life activities.
+We have often found that simple activity or home modifications are a key factor in enabling individuals to “age in place,” or live in the home of their choice.